oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 ## Testing

-### Prefer design by coding: TDD / BDD
+### Prefer design by coding
 When writing code, a developer must check the works is going the right way.
 Usually, some manual checks are made aside.
 But it may become more and more time consuming as long as the progress is made.
 So it is better to automate somehow those manual checks.
-And on convenient way to do so is to write unit tests.
+And a convenient way to do so is to write unit tests.

-A method well describes the process, it is called [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).
+In order to ease the process, and in order to improve the quality of the tests, it is recommended to apply [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).
-The principle is to write tests aside at the same period of time you are implementing.
-The best being to start writing test, then implement the feature.
+The principle is to write tests before you implement the feature.

 It might seem tricky to start writing unit tests while you have no idea how you will implement the feature.
 However, some patterns might help you.